-The Medal of Valor gives recognition to the Los Angeles County Lifeguards for acts of heroism in the line of duty.
+The Lifeguard Medal of Valor gives recognition to Los Angeles County Ocean Lifeguards for acts of heroism.
 The program is sponsored by the Redondo Beach Chamber of Commerce and was first awarded in 1981.
-It serves as a signal to lifeguards that the public recognizes and appreciates the tremendous efforts they undertake.
-The bronze medal features a running lifeguard carrying a rescue can (float) and is presented to the honoree(s) at the Surf Festival kickoff dinner prior to the annual International Surf Festival
+It serves as a signal to the lifeguards that the public recognizes and appreciates the tremendous efforts they undertake.
+The bronze medal features a running lifeguard carrying a rescue can (buoy) and is presented to the honorees at the kickoff dinner prior to the annual International Surf Festival.

 For a complete list of prior honorees please use the link above.
 Regiatration and contact information is also available above for those wanting to attend the event.

 2023 Medal of Valor Honoree

 On March 4, 2023, at Royal Palms Beach in San Pedro, Ocean Lifeguard Specialist Sam O’Hare responded to a major medical emergency/mass casualty incident involving multiple victims of a shooting a short distance from his tower.

 A few minutes before 8:00 p.m., just as OLS O’Hare, the only remaining Lifeguard on duty began to close the area.
 Royal Palms/White Point Beach is a fairly isolated pocket beach known for its tide pools, rocky and sometimes slippery shoreline, combined with rough and dangerous surf.
 It is very popular with locals for its picnic and family atmosphere.

 While the beach was still very crowded, O’Hare heard multiple gun shots coming from less than approximately 100 yards to his west in the parking lot near the picnic and restroom area.